Saturday, October 6, 2007

 Refinance Timeshare?

-With so much in the news about homeowners trying to refinance home mortgages, I thought it was a good time to also look at the question of timeshare financing and refinancing.
+With so much in the news about homeowners trying to refinance home mortgages, I thought it was a good time to also look at the question of how to refinance timeshare.

 At Sell My Timeshare NOW, we are sometimes asked if an owner can sell timeshare when they still owe money on their timeshare mortgage or loan.